Blockchain Meets COVID-19: A Framework for Contact Information Sharing and Risk Notification System: System Design

-Also, the location-based contact tracing service can help the user to get the infection status record of the location $\mathtt{L}$.
-We need to discuss two scenarios based on whether the user has the $\mathtt{Contract^{location}}$ network address locally corresponding to the building for example.
-If the user has checked in this location before or has previously queried the smart contract of this location, the corresponding $\mathtt{Contract^{location}}$ address should exist in his mobile APP.
-Therefore, the user can directly send a request to the $\mathtt{Contract^{location}}$ network address through the mobile APP to get the location infection status.
-If the user is interacting with this location for the first time, then he needs to get the contract network address first.
-With the provided the geographic position $\mathtt{GeoPos}$ of this location, the user's mobile APP will query the state-level $\mathtt{Contract^{state}}$ in the smart contract group, who will transfer this query request from the top level to the city-level $\mathtt{Contract^{city}}$ based on the provided $\mathtt{GeoPos}$.
-If there is a corresponding $\mathtt{Contract^{location}}$ for this location, the network address of this contract will be returned to the user.
-Otherwise, the city-level smart contract $\mathtt{Contract^{city}}$ will create a new $\mathtt{Contract^{location}}$, and its address will be returned to the user.
+Also, users can acquire the infection status of a location from this service, which needs to discuss based on whether the users have the $\mathtt{Contract^{location}}$ network address locally on their smartphones.
+If the user has checked in this location before or has previously queried the smart contract of this location, the corresponding $\mathtt{Contract^{location}}$ address should be saved in his smartphone application.
+Therefore, the user can directly send a request to the $\mathtt{Contract^{location}}$ for the infection status.
+If this is the first time for the user, he has to get the $\mathtt{Contract^{location}}$ network address first.
+With this location's $\mathtt{GeoPos}$ provided from the user, the state-level $\mathtt{Contract^{state}}$ will return this $\mathtt{Contract^{location}}$ address to him if it exists in the hierarchical group.
+Otherwise, $\mathtt{Contract^{state}}$ will trigger the lower level $\mathtt{Contract^{city}}$ to create a new $\mathtt{Contract^{location}}$, and return this new address to the user.
+Based on the location infection status, the user's smartphone application will notify him for safety.

-After receiving the location infection records from Smart Contract Service Layer, the request sender can verify the response by querying his local blockchain database for the transaction record.
-If the infection exists in this location $\mathtt{L^{infected}}$, our proposed mobile APP will alert the user.
+After receiving the location infection status from Smart Contract Service Layer, the user's smartphone can verify the response by querying his local blockchain database for the infection records.
+If the infection exists in this location $\mathtt{L^{infected}}$, our proposed application will alert the user.

-To encourage users to use mobile services more frequently, we have developed a check-in and query incentive mechanism for users.
-Whenever a user checks in a location or queries the corresponding location smart contract, this smart contract will return a slightly more amount of transaction fee to encourage the user to check-in or query more often.
-The additional fee given to the user is to support the user to use mobile services to broadcast his transaction that contains the Bluetooth contact data, check-in information, and update health status.
+To encourage users to access services more frequently, we proposed a check-in and query incentive mechanism. $\mathtt{Contract^{location}}$ will return more transaction fees to users when they check-in locations or query for infection status.
+The additional fee also supports users in utilizing mobile services such as broadcasting their transactions containing the Bluetooth contact data, check-in information, and health status.